What is a native app?

 Pokémon Go efficiently accesses system functionalities -- GPS for mapping locations, the camera for augmented reality, and the accelerometer to measure acceleration -- for the best possible user experience.
 Pokémon Go can also take advantage of push notifications, which are designed to bring users back to the game over time.

-A native app installs directly on a mobile device.
-Data associated with the native app is stored on the device or remotely -- such as in cloud-based storage.
+A native app installs directly on a mobile device and stores associated data on the device or remotely -- such as in cloud-based storage.

 Native application pros and cons

 - broad functionalities due to using the capabilities of the underlying device;

 - a UI that better matches with user experiences of the OS; and

 - quality assurance though ratings in application stores.

 - multiple code bases because each device has its own version of the app;